ervinpepic/GlobeAbc/wp-content/plugins/hd-quiz/readme.txt

 * New option to share via twitter.
  * You can set up your twitter handle to have each share mention you.
 * Extended Facebook share.
- * If you create a Facebook App (don't worry, it's easy to do!), then HD Quiz can actual share a users score and results instead of Facebook grabbing content from your page as if the content were static.
+ * If you create a Facebook App (don't worry, it's easy to do!), then HD Quiz can actually share a user's score and results instead of Facebook grabbing content from your page as if the content were static.
  * If you do not wish to create an app, then HD Quiz will revert to the old facebook share.
 * These options are global options and can be found under HD Quiz -> About / Options

 == Upgrade Notice ==
-* New Twitter Share Text customization (about/options page)
+* Minor update to default question template
-* Text based answers basic stemming
+* Better shortcode detection in answers
-* Hotfix: Translate Result Text